 Neuropathic pain usually travels along the path of the nerve itself.
-Because the nerves have different function—some nerves are motor nerves, some nerves are sensory nerves—if the sensory part of the nerve is affected, it can alter sensation.
-Now, it can actually decrease sensation—in other words, create numbness—or it can heighten sensation where normal stimuli are now painful or altered - so something that would usually be a normal muscle sensation, such as light touch, can become a painful sensation.
+Because the nerves have different function—some nerves are motor nerves, some nerves are sensory nerves—if the sensory part of the nerve is affected, then it can alter sensation.
+Now, it can actually decrease sensation—in other words, create numbness—or it can heighten sensation, where normal stimuli are now painful or altered.
+So something that would usually be a normal muscle sensation, such as light touch, can become a painful sensation.

-There are many causes for neuropathy or neuropathic pain affecting the nerves.
+There are many causes for neuropathy, or neuropathic pain, affecting the nerves.
 Some of those are compression of the nerve.
-Now, compression of the nerve can occur anywhere along the path of the nerve.
-It can be as it exits the spine and travels onward, as in radiculopathy - or in other words, pain arising from compression of the spinal nerve before it exits the spinal column - or it can be peripheral nerve compression.
-And many of us know what it feels like when we cross our legs and the leg goes numb - that is compression of the peripheral nerve and usually that recovers by itself, but if that compression remains for a longer period of time, then that can become not necessarily permanent, but the recovery from that can take months and sometimes even a whole year.
+Now, that compression of the nerve can occur anywhere along the path of the nerve.
+It can be as it exits the spine and travels onward, as in radiculopathy, or in other words, pain arising from compression of the spinal nerve before it exits the spinal cord, or the spinal column, rather.
+Or it can be peripheral nerve compression.
+And many of us know what it feels like when we cross our legs and the leg goes numb; that is compression of the peripheral nerve, and usually that recovers by itself.
+But if that compression remains for a longer period of time, then that can become, not necessarily permanent, but the recovery from that can take months and sometimes even a whole year.

 Other sources of the neuropathy can be systemic processes, such as diabetes.
-Diabetes is a microvascular process decreasing the supply of nutrients to tissues as well as nerves and that tends to be what's called a "length-dependant process," in other words, nerves that are longer tend to be affected first and that's why people with diabetic neuropathy tend to feel their feet being affected first because the nerves are that much longer, so those nerves tend to be affected first, then the hands follow that because they are the next longest nerves in the body.
+Diabetes is a microvascular process decreasing the supply of nutrients to tissues as well as nerves and that tends to be what's called a length-dependent process.
+In other words, nerves that are longer tend to be affected first.
+And that's why people with diabetic neuropathy tend to feel their feet being affected first.
+Because those nerves are that much longer, so those nerves tend to be affected first, then the hands follow that because they are the next-longest nerves in the body.